What is "Business Case Risk?" Can You Eliminate Risk?

 You have no doubt heard business people talk about previous business case work in such terms.
-Businesspeople write cases all the time to support funding requests and that is as it should be.
-But there's an important difference between cases designed to prove that funding is a good idea, on the one hand, and cases designed to find out if funding is a good business decision on the other.
+Businesspeople write cases all the time to support funding requests, and that is as it should be.
+But there's an essential difference between cases designed to prove that funding is a good idea, on the one hand, and those designed to find out if funding is the right business decision on the other.

 Compare the case to a scientific research project.
-Research scientists have their own theories and they often have a strong ego-involvement in seeing their theories proved correct.
-Good research experiments, however, are designed to test theories, not prove them right.
-Give your pet theory every chance to fail, try seriously to make it fail, and give competing theories their best chance to prevail.
-If your theory still stands, so much the better.
+Research scientists have their theories, and they often have a strong ego-involvement in seeing them proved correct.
+A good research experiment, however, is designed to test "theory," not prove it.
+Give your pet theory every chance to fail, try earnestly to make it fail, and give competing theories their best chance to prevail.
+If your idea still stands, so much the better.
 That's the only way to "prove" a theory with credibility.

-Similarly in business, support for funding will be credible if the business case shows convincingly that costs are not underestimated, that benefits are not overly optimistic, that important risks are in view, and that alternate actions have been compared fairly with the requestor's proposal.
+Similarly, in business, support for funding will be credible if the business case shows in a compelling way that cost estimates are reasonable, that benefits are not overly optimistic, that significant risks are in view, and that other actions have been compared "fairly" with the requestor's proposal.